Graziano Gasparini

 Graziano Gasparini (31 July 1924 – 30 November 2019) was a Venezuelan architect, photographer, painter and historian, sometimes referred to as Graciano Gasparini (ie using a Spanish version of his first name).

+Life

 Gasparini was born in Gorizia, on the Italian–Slovenian border, in 1924.
 After completing his education in Venice, he worked for Carlo Scarpa in connection with the Biennale.
 After a break caused by the Second World War, the famous exhibition resumed in 1948, and Gasparini first visited Venezuela that year while promoting it.
 He settled in Caracas and pursued a career as an architect.

 He specialised in restoring Spanish Colonial architecture, while developing a parallel career as an architectural historian.
 The buildings he worked on include the Bolivarian Museum in Caracas, which was inaugurated in 1960.

 His scholarship was recognised by the award of a Guggenheim Fellowship in 1987.

 He died in Caracas, aged 95.

 Personal life

 Marriages

 Gasparini's first wife was the Venezuelan sociologist Olga Lagrange, who died in 1971.

-Some of his publications were written jointly with his second wife, the american anthropologist Luise Margolies.
+Some of his publications were written jointly with his second wife, the American anthropologist Luise Margolies.